 The breadth and depth of even just these three respective design practices is testament to the strength of the selection criteria, but also to the attention that emerging design exhibitions such as this can bring.

-In 2016, ADC further developed its support for emerging Indigenous designers, with its Indigenous Design Mentorship Program.
-Over the course of 12 months, artist and designer Lucy Simpson and furniture designer Nicola Monks will work with industry colleagues and chosen mentors to develop a new body of work that will be exhibited at ADC in November 2016.
-For several months in the middle of the year they will also be in-residence at the ADC space, sharing their ideas and processes with the public.
+In 2016, ADC launched a new program specifically created to support emerging Indigenous designers, the Indigenous Design Mentorship Program.
+Over the course of 12 months, artist and designer Lucy Simpson and furniture designer Nicole Monks worked with industry colleagues and chosen mentors to develop a new body of work that was exhibited at ADC in November 2016.

 At the other end of the career spectrum, the Living Treasures: Masters of Australian Craft series is a program of major touring solo exhibitions that celebrates the work and practice of exceptional individuals who have demonstrated more than three decades of excellence in their chosen discipline.